WELCOME TO MY WORLDS!

 When you read Atlantis Lost…you will indeed experience the destruction of Atlantis.
 But you will also find out how Atlantis may still be here with us today.
 More than that, I cannot say!

-Beyond that…I’m doing whatever I can to help the terrific team of people at Disney who are making a movie of The Merlin Saga, the epic tale of young Merlin’s adventures.
+Beyond that…I’m doing whatever I can to help the terrific team of people at Disney who are making a movie of the Merlin Saga, the epic tale of young Merlin’s adventures.

 What did you learn in writing about Merlin?

 I learned about the wizard—the hero—that lives inside us all.
 That’s quite an inspiring thought that Merlin gave me.
 I also learned about what a truly remarkable character Merlin is, full of contrast and depth and wisdom.
-There’s a metaphor at the heart of all of the books from The Merlin Saga.
+There’s a metaphor at the heart of all of the books from the Merlin Saga.
 Just like the young Merlin, all of us are washed ashore, half-drowned, at some point in our lives.
 All of us have hidden struggles — and hidden potential.
 And all of us, like the greatest wizard of all, have magic within us — and the ability to reach for the stars.

 Are you going to write any more books about Merlin?

 Merlin and I have had a great long journey together (more than 20 years!).
 With lots of help from the wizard and his friends like Rhia, Shim, and Basil, I have written The Lost Years of Merlin epic about young Merlin’s adventures, the Merlin’s Dragon trilogy, and The Great Tree of Avalon trilogy — along with an illustrated compendium about Merlin’s universe — plus the new Prequel to my Merlin books, GIANT.
-All together, that’s 13 books set in Merlin’s magical worlds, comprising The Merlin Saga.
+All together, that’s 13 books set in Merlin’s magical worlds, comprising the Merlin Saga.

 If anyone had ever told me, way back when it all began with a dream about a strange boy who washed ashore, that the journey would lead to all these adventures, plus so many international editions, tributes, and excitement about a movie, I wouldn’t have believed it!
 (Then again, who would believe that that young boy would become the greatest wizard of all time?
 Or that Shim could endure so many obstacles and ultimately triumph as a true giant?
 Or that a bizarre creature as tiny as Basil would become Avalon’s most powerful dragon and Merlin’s best friend?)